SweeRoty/datasciencecoursera/README.md

 	subject.text.name &lt;- "test/subject_test.txt"
 </code></pre>

-3. Extract the mean and standard deviation for measurements in X and then merge it with y and subject data using descriptive names for each variable name
+3. Extract the mean and standard deviation for measurements in X and then merge it with y and subject data using descriptive names for each variable and different activities.
 <pre><code>extract &lt;- function(x.name, y.name, subject.name) {
 		subject &lt;- read.table(subject.name)
 		names(subject) &lt;- c("subject")